 Last Updated on

 This pumpkin cookies recipe is perfect for fall, Halloween, and Thanksgiving.
-These are iced pumpkin cookies, but for healthy pumpkin cookies, leave off the icing.
+These are iced pumpkin cookies, but for a more healthy cookie dessert, leave off the cream cheese icing.
 (They’re just as good!)
-Put them on your list of annual pumpkin recipes because you won’t be disappointed in these soft and chewy pumpkin cookies!
+Put them on your list of annual pumpkin recipes because you won’t be disappointed in these melt in your mouth pumpkin desserts!

-And, these super easy pumpkin cookies seem to be one of those desserts that everyone loves.
+And, these super easy cookies seem to be one of those desserts that everyone loves.

 They’re not too sweet and, as an added bonus, they’re a pretty easy pumpkin recipe to make!